zzzainab/meqa/README.md

 # meqa
-Meta-evaluation framework to assess the quality of Q&amp;A LLM benchmarks
+Meta-evaluation framework to assess the quality of Q&amp;A LLM benchmarks.

+# data
+We include our final dataset of benchmark scores (1-5) based on human and LLM evaluators.

+# code
+We include a script that integrates the use of GPT-4o via API calls that can be used to reproduce our work.